On this page

 - Generally less bright than wired alternatives

-- Limited placement options based on solar panel needs
+- Limited placement options based on solar panel positioning

 Key Factors to Consider When Choosing Pool Lights